 If bullying is suspected or reported, the incident will be dealt with initially and immediately by the teacher approached.
 If necessary, the incident will be investigated by the relevant Head of Year.
-The details of the incident will be recorded on Phoenix.
+The details of the incident will be recorded on GUARD.
 If a racial or prejudicial element to the bullying is suspected, the relevant Head of Year must be informed immediately.
 Staff teaching the bullied pupil and the form tutor will be informed via e-mail/meeting.
 The Head of Year will determine in consultation with the Head Of School, the appropriate sanction.
 Any SoD or extenuating circumstances will be taken into account when dealing with the incidents.
+Vulnerable children may be more susceptible to grooming, bullying, online harm or child-on-child abuse.
+At CIS we regularly raise awareness with staff and parent / carers about early identification and how to respond to these issues.